WKRK-FM: 1960s–70s

 WCUY maintained an eclectic mix of beautiful music, jazz and ethnic fare independent of the AM station – a rarity at the time.
 WJMO adopted a rhythm-and-blues format, focusing primarily on the African-American community, which it still does to this day.
 WCUY vacated 95.3 and moved to 92.3 MHz in the early 1960s, while WDGO in Cleveland signed on the 95.5 frequency and WLKR-FM in Norwalk on the 95.3 frequency.
 The station's music format turned to all jazz in the mid-1960s.
 Voices at WCUY's microphones in the mid-1960s until the station dropped jazz in 1971 included: Jim Quinn, Chris Columbi, who also wrote about jazz for The Cleveland Plain Dealer, Ray Allen (who also served as Program Director), Dave Smith, Gary Stark, Mark Kaufman, Len Anthony, Phil Fink, David Mark, and Joanie Layne.

 In 1971, WCUY changed calls to WLYT, standing for "We Love You Truly," and chosen through a station contest.
-WLYT first held a gold-based oldies format, but then bounced about between AOR (as "92 Rock"), automated Top 40, and then disco (as "Disco 92") With Chris Michaels-Manning who went to WZAK and John J. Muddcliff who went to M105 known as the "MUD".
+WLYT first held a gold-based oldies format, but then bounced about between AOR (as "92 Rock"), automated Top 40, and then disco (as "Disco 92") With Chris Mavros [Michaels] who went to WZAK as Production Director and John J. Muddcliff who went to M105 known as the "MUD".
 WLYT was beset by a poor signal, a limited budget, constant staff turnover, and low ratings during this period.